LGBTQ rights in the Czech Republic: Military service

 Since 1999, Czech law has prohibited discrimination based on sexual orientation in the military.

 In 2004, the Army of the Czech Republic refused to enter the service of a trans woman, Jaroslava Brokešová, who had previously undergone an official transition, according to assessing doctors.
 A military spokesperson said that the reason was not her transgender identity.
 Another trans recruit was rejected in 2014 due to alleged "reduction in the morale of combat units".
 By 2015, the trans identity of candidates and service candidates was no longer considered relevant to military service.

 Blood donation

-Gay and bisexual men are allowed to donate blood in the Czech Republic following a one-year deferral period.
+All citizens regardless of the gender of their partner are allowed to donate blood in the Czech Republic since 1 July 2024.
+Previously people with a same gender partner were banned from blood donation.
+The new rules do not allow blood donation for all people who report having anal sex with a new sexual partner in the past 4 months.

+Politics

+The Czech Pirate Party supports LGBT rights.
+In 2021, prior to the 2021 Czech parliamentary election, the only parties in the Czech parliament that openly supported same-sex marriage and adoption by same-sex couples were the Pirates and Mayors alliance and the Czech Social Democratic Party.

+The Civic Democratic Party (ODS) and ANO are divided on same-sex marriage.
+ODS allows its members of the Chamber of Deputies a free vote on the issue.
+None of the members of the Chamber of Deputies from KDU-ČSL or Freedom and Direct Democracy (SPD) supported the motion in 2022 to legalise same-sex marriage and provide same-sex couples the same legal rights as heterosexual couples.
+Markéta Pekarová Adamová, the leader of TOP 09, did support this motion.